jargonzhou/learning-frontend-stack/tools/tools.md

 Unit Test:
 * [Chai](./Chai/Chai.md): Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
 * [Jasmine](https://Jasmine.github.io): Jasmine is a framework for testing JavaScript code.
 It does not depend on any other JavaScript frameworks.
 It runs in browsers and in Node.js.
-And it has a clean, obvious syntax so that you can easily write tests.
+And it has a clean, obvious syntax so that you can easily write tests. - [JavaScript Testing with Jasmine](https://www.oreilly.com/library/view/javascript-testing-with/9781449356729/) O'Reilly: 2013.
 * [Jest](./Jest/Jest.md): Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 * [Mocha](./Mocha/Mocha.md): Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
 * [Tape](https://github.com/substack/tape): TAP-producing test harness for node and browsers.